 Thank you for visiting my website - please have a look around to learn more about me and what I can offer people considering counselling or psychotherapy.

 People choose to come to counselling or therapy for a wide range of reasons; perhaps you have a specific issue you want to work with, or maybe you feel more generally unhappy or dissatisfied in your life and want to explore the reasons for this in order to make changes.
 Counselling and therapy can help with all sorts of specific difficulties; examples include alcohol and drug misuse, eating disorders, self harm, phobias and compulsive behaviours, loss and bereavement, bullying, and other traumatic experiences such as childhood or domestic abuse, rape and assault.
-They can also help with less specific issues such as questions about sexuality, relationship and family difficulties, aging, anxiety, stress and depression, and struggles with self-esteem and self-image.
+They can also help with less specific issues such as questions about sexuality, relationship and family difficulties, gender identity, aging, anxiety, stress and depression, and struggles with self-esteem and self-image.
 There are as many reasons to choose counselling and therapy as there are people; whatever is troubling you, counselling and therapy can give you a safe, confidential space to explore your thoughts, feelings and experiences, help you to identify changes and choices you can make, and help you harness your resources in order to achieve your goals.
 Put simply, having someone neutral to talk to who will listen and not judge you can make a big difference.

 Trauma & critical incident support